whitmo/jstools/README.txt

 jsbuild
 -------

-merges and compresses files according to a configuration file.
-JSbuild will walk each root directory specified in configuration, index all the files ending with .js and then compile an aggregate source based on the specification in the config file and the dependencies declared inside the files themselves.
+Merges and compresses files according to a configuration file. jsbuild will walk each root directory specified in configuration, index all the files ending with .js and then compile an aggregate source based on the specification in the config file and the dependencies declared inside the files themselves.